Faisal Khan

 Mohammad Faisal Hussain Khan (born 3 August 1966) is an Indian actor who appears in Hindi films.
-He is famous for his role as Shankar Shane in Mela (2000).
+He is famous for his role as Shankar Shane in Mela.

 Family background

 Khan is the son of producer Tahir Hussain.
-His brother is Aamir Khan, who is an actor and producer, and he has two sisters, Nikhat Khan, who is a producer, and Farhat Khan.
-His uncle Nasir Hussain was a producer and director.
-His nephew Imran Khan is an actor and his cousin Tariq Khan was an actor in the 1970s and 1980s.
-He is related to Maulana Abul Kalam Azad.
+His brother is Aamir Khan, who is an actor, director and producer, and he has two sisters, Nikhat Khan, who is a producer and actor, and Farhat Khan.
+His paternal uncle Nasir Hussain was a film producer and director.
+His nephew Imran Khan is a former actor.
+He is a great-grandnephew of Maulana Abul Kalam Azad.

 Career

-Khan made a brief appearance in his uncle Nasir Hussain's 1969 film Pyar Ka Mausam, playing Shashi Kapoor's role as a child at the age of three years.
+Khan made his first film appearance at the age of three in his uncle Nasir Hussain's 1969 film Pyar Ka Mausam, playing Shashi Kapoor's role as a child.
 He made his film debut as an adult in 1988, playing a minor role as a villain in his brother Aamir's film Qayamat Se Qayamat Tak.
-He worked as an assistant director in his father's 1990 film Tum Mere Ho, which starred his brother Aamir in the lead.
+He worked as an assistant director in his father's 1990 film Tum Mere Ho and his cousin Mansoor Khan's Jo Jeeta Wohi Sikander (1992), both starring Aamir in the leading role.

 Khan got his first leading role in the 1994 film Madhosh, which was produced by his father and directed by Vikram Bhatt.
+The film was a box office failure.
+In 2000, he made his comeback starring alongside his brother in Mela which was also a box office bomb.
+Director Dharmesh Darshan did however praise Faisal's performance in the film.

-After a five-year hiatus, he made his comeback alongside his brother in Mela (2000).
-He appeared in several other films that fared poorly at the box office.
-He also appeared in the TV serial Aandhi in 2003.
-His last film was Chand Bujh Gaya in 2005.
+Faisal went on to appear in a few B-grade films that fared poorly at the box office.
+From 2003 to 2004, he appeared in the TV serial Aandhi.
+After appearing in the 2005 film Chand Bujh Gaya, he went on a decade long hiatus.

-After a decade long hiatus, it was announced that he would be making his comeback and star in the 2015 film Chinar Daastaan-E-Ishq, a film produced by Rajesh Jain.
-In 2017 he starred in Danger, a horror film directed by Faisal Saif.
+In 2015, it was announced that he would be making his comeback and star in the film Chinar Daastaan-E-Ishq, a film produced by Rajesh Jain.
+In 2017, he starred in Danger, a horror film directed by Faisal Saif.
 The film remains unreleased.

-In 2021, he made his directorial debut and starred in the film Faactory as well as singing a song for the film.
+In 2021, he made his directorial debut and starred in the psychological thriller film Faactory as well as singing a song for the film.
+In 2022, he made his debut in Kannada films with Oppanda.